multiparty/web-mpc/README.md

 Instructions for setting up the environment on a Mac/Linux local machine.

-* Make sure to have nodejs and mongoDB installed.
+* Make sure to have Node.js and MongoDB installed.

 * Navigate to the "server/" directory and install the NPM dependencies: